According to Werners coordination theory, the central metal atom present in the complex can exhibit two types of

-- Primary Valency exhibiting species being non-directional in nature.
+- Primary Valency exhibits species being non-directional in nature.

 - All primary Valency exhibiting the species cannot retain their individual identity.

 - The bonding of primary valencies exhibiting the species with the central metal atom is denoted by dotted(———) lines.

 Secondary Valency (Non-Ionizable Valency) :

-- Secondary valency of the central metal atom is equal to the coordination number of the central metal atom.
+- The secondary valency of the central metal atom is equal to the coordination number of the central metal atom.

 - The secondary valency can be satisfied by negative, positive, or neutral species.

 - Secondary valency exhibits the species being directional in nature.

 - The Secondary valency is responsible for the geometry of the complex as:

 - Secondary valency exhibiting species can retain their individual identity

-- Bonding of secondary Valency exhibiting the species with the central metal atom is denoted by a solid line ( –).
+- The bonding of secondary Valency exhibiting the species with the central metal atom is denoted by a solid line ( –).

 - Some of the negatively charged species can satisfy primary as well as secondary valency, such negatively charged species, and their bonding with the central metal atom is denoted by solid as well as dotted lines.

 Limitations of Werners coordination theory:

 - Werners coordination theory was failed to explain the bonding nature between the central metal atom and the ligands.

-- Werner’s coordination theory was failed to explain the geometry of complexes when secondary valency being equal to 4.
+- Werners coordination theory was failed to explain the geometry of complexes when secondary valency is equal to 4.